Jeffroyang/CIS5300Project/data/data.md

 ```

 ### Dataset Collection
 We source all of our data from [Amazon Review Data (2018)](https://nijianmo.github.io/amazon/index.html).
 We plan to incorporate a variety of these product categories in our dataset.
-Since we want a large amount of data while keeping an equal distribution across product categories, we chose to only include the datasets that have at least 25,000 reviews in our final dataset.
-We construct our dataset from the following categories:
+We chose to include all the categories in our final dataset.
+The categories are as follows:
 ```
+["AMAZON FASHION",
+"All Beauty",
+"Appliances",
-["Arts, Crafts and Sewing",
+"Arts, Crafts and Sewing",
 "Automotive",
 "Books",
 "CDs and Vinyl",
 "Cell Phones and Accessories",
 "Clothing, Shoes and Jewelry",
 "Digital Music",
 "Electronics",
+"Gift Cards",
 "Grocery and Gourmet Food",
 "Home and Kitchen",
 "Industrial and Scientific",
 "Kindle Store",
 "Luxury Beauty",
+"Magazine Subscriptions",
 "Movies and TV",
 "Musical Instruments",
 "Office Products",
 "Patio, Lawn and Garden",
 "Pet Supplies",
 "Prime Pantry",
+"Software",
 "Sports and Outdoors",
 "Tools and Home Improvement",
 "Toys and Games",
 "Video Games"]
 ```
 We have performed the following steps to clean our data
 1. Read in the first 50,000 reviews from each product category
 2. Remove the `vote`, `image`, `style` columns since they have a lot of null entries
 3. Remove any null summary or null reviewText entries
+4. Remove duplicate summaries
-4. Sample 25,000 reviews from each product category
+4. Sample 500 reviews from each product category
 5. Perform training/dev/test split on each product category to be sized 80%/10%/10%
 6. Concatenate all of the respective training/dev/test sets together
-    - Final Training Dataset size: 460,000 reviews
+    - Final Training Dataset size: 11,095 rows
-    - Final Validation Dataset size: 57,500 reviews
+    - Final Validation Dataset size: 1,387 rows
-    - Final Testing Dataset size: 57,500 reviews
+    - Final Testing Dataset size: 1,388 rows
-7. We will decide on text preprocessing steps in the future

 ### Links
 - [Original Datasets](https://nijianmo.github.io/amazon/index.html)